 Equine assisted learning

+Equine assisted learning at The Mare and Foal Sanctuary focuses on developing psychosocial and emotional skills through goal-based outcomes.
 Equine assisted learning provides experiential learning opportunities for participants with our rescued horses and ponies.
 Equine assisted learning promotes self-discovery, insight and the development of emotional intelligence through carefully structured learner-centred sessions.
 Participants are guided to relate their learning to their life experience and can gain strategies to apply in their wider lives.

 In equine assisted learning sessions, participants and equines choose to interact through a variety of ground-based activities.
 The horses can also choose how much they want to interact in the sessions.

 The learning is in the doing.
 People learn through experiencing representative situations in real time, with the horses offering unbiased, immediate feedback about the person’s emotional congruency and behaviours.
 Equine assisted learning looks at where participants are now and how they can move forward with the help of horses.
+Participants practise these new psychosocial and emotional skills and strategies in their lives between sessions.

 Equine assisted wellbeing